TheMrityunjayPathak/RetailStoreSalesDashboard/README.md

 Hello Everyone,

-I made this Retail Store Sales Report in Power BI with sample Data of a Store which I collected from Kaggle.
+I made this Retail Store Sales Dashboard in Power BI with sample Data of a Store which I collected from Kaggle.

 ## Problem Statement

-- The aim of this Power BI Dashboard Project is to design a Retail Store Sales Report that provides a clear and concise overview of the Store's Sales performance, enabling the owner to gain actionable insights.
+- The aim of this Power BI Dashboard Project is to design a Retail Store Sales Dashboard that provides a clear and concise overview of the Store's Sales performance, enabling the owner to gain actionable insights.

 ## Sections in the Report